rezarahimian/docs/multiple_withdrawal.rst

 #.
 Alice approves Bob for spending new M tokens.
 #.
 Bob is able to transfer new M tokes in addition to initial N tokens.

-Someone may think of using ``Transfer`` event to detect transferred tokens or checking approver's balance to see any transferred tokens.
+Someone may think of using ``Transfer`` event to detect transferred tokens or checking approver balance to see any transferred tokens.
 As explained in :ref:`ui_enforcement`, using ``Transfer`` event is not sufficient in case of transferring tokens to a third party.
-Checking approver's balance also would not be an accurate way if the contract is busy and there are lot of transfers.
+Checking approver balance also would not be an accurate way if the contract is busy and there are lot of transfers.
 So, it would be difficult for the approver to detect legitimate from non-legitimate tokens transfers.

 9. Changing ERC20 API
 =====================
 :cite:`Ref03` advised to change ERC20 ``approve`` method to compare current allowance of spender and sets it to new value if it has not already been transferred.
-This allows atomic compare and set of spender’s allowance to make the attack impossible.
+This allows atomic compare and set of spender allowance to make the attack impossible.
 So, it will need new overloaded approve method with three parameters:

 .. figure:: images/multiple_withdrawal_12.png
     :scale: 100%